BlackMesaDude/SADL/README.md

 ### Notes

-**SADL** gives the opportunity to access game files and modify them as you want leading to a easy solution for modding game files.
-This library was meant to _re-port_ and optimize the known ways to access and edit game files, this library isn't meant for online modding and shouldn't be referenced as one. **Grand Theft Auto Online** is already a place destroyed by money and modders and **SADL** shouldn't be taken as a reason to it.
+**SADL** gives the opportunity to edit or read game files leading to a easy solution for modding.
+This library is meant to _re-port_ and _optimize_ the old one that `Neodymium146` made.
+The library is fully active and gives support to the next developer who will use it.

 ### Special Thanks